Rishav07-05/C-Practice/readme.md

 # C Practice Repo

-This repository contains a collection of my C programs and exercises for practice.....
+This repository contains a collection of my C programs and exercises for practice.......

 ## Installation